Now, what else is there?

 I now disagree with that statement.

-That blog, https://www.prevailcounsellingtherapy.ie/blog/loosing-self-autonomy-during-cancer-treatment/ was written while I was an in patient during a very long stay in hospital.
-It made sense that I would propose a belief of positive acceptance helped by the belief of, ” ..future restoration..”
+It made sense that I would propose a belief of positive acceptance, helped by the belief of " ..future restoration.."

-Live with every heart beat
+Live with every heartbeat

 Living in the now is a skill I know I am still learning, and always will be.

-We are constantly called back into our history and find ourselves replaying our old mistakes in our mind.
-We may even find our current behaviours and emotions are opperating out of that space.
-Eventually this leads us to living in the past, becoming stuck.
+We are constantly called back into our history and find ourselves replaying our old mistakes in our minds.
+We may even find our current behaviours and emotions are operating out of that space.

 How about, "Fail to plan and you plan to fail",